B&B Tiny Houses is proud to be the builder for Wheel Pad® additions.

 Does Wheel Pad leave a permanent footprint?

 Wheel Pad is not a permanent attachment, so any footprint left behind is completely repairable.
-Our illustrations show an option of making the connection an attractive part of the landscape.
+Owners have the option of making the connection an attractive part of the landscape.
 When Wheel Pad is removed, the outdoor deck could be extended back to the house to create a patio and ramp that can serve the house in the future.